hellosamzo/IoT-MBED-ClientSide/README.md

-# IoT-MBED-ClientSide
+# MBED Packet Sender
-Done for a university assignment.
-Will possibly clean up the code in the future.
+Done for an Internet of Things module at University.
+Will possibly enhance/clean up the code in the future.